mannyrayner/C-LARA/docs/documents.md

 </div>
 ## Documents
+- <a href="https://www.researchgate.net/publication/375999167_Using_C-LARA_to_evaluate_GPT-4's_multilingual_processing/stats" target="_blank">Using C-LARA to evaluate GPT-4's multilingual processing</a>.
+Paper presented at the 21st Annual Workshop of the Australasian Language Technology Association, Melbourne, Australia, December 2023.

 - <a href="https://www.researchgate.net/publication/372526096_ChatGPT-Based_Learning_And_Reading_Assistant_Initial_Report" target="_blank">ChatGPT-Based Learning And Reading Assistant: Initial Report</a>.
 A comprehensive report as of late July 2023

 - <a href="https://www.researchgate.net/publication/373952306_ChatGPT_LARA_C-LARA" target="_blank">ChatGPT + LARA = C-LARA</a>.
 Paper presented at 9th Workshop on Speech and Language Technology in Education (SLaTE), Dublin, Ireland, August 2023.